william-grullon/GoLang-Guestbook/README.md

 - Submit messages to the guestbook with an optional name.
 - View all submitted messages in reverse chronological order.
 - Simple and clean HTML interface styled with CSS.
+- Messages are stored in the browser's local storage for offline access.

 ## Project Structure

 - `guest.go`: The main Go application file containing the server logic.
 - `static/style.css`: The CSS file for styling the guestbook.
+- `static/guestbook.js`: The JavaScript file for handling local storage and form submission.

 ## How to Run